 April 18, 2007 - Minneapolis attorney Mike Ciresi today joined the 2008 race for the US Senate seat held by Republican Norm Coleman.
 Ciresi is running on proposals to improve conditions for middle class Americans.
 He laid out an agenda similar to what Democrat Al Franken has been campaigning on.
 Minnesota Public Radio's Mark Zdechlik reports.

-January 4, 2007 - Today in Washington, three new members of the House from Minnesotan will be sworn into office.
-The three will bring diverse backgrounds and political ideologies to Congress.
-But Keith Ellison, Tim Walz and Michelle Bachman all say they'll keep the interests of Minnesotans in the forefront as they begin their careers in Congress.
-MPR’s Mark Zdechlik presents this profile on them.
+January 4, 2007 - As three new members of the House from Minnesotan are to be sworn into office, MPR’s Mark Zdechlik presents this profile on them.
+The three will bring diverse backgrounds and political ideologies to Congress…but Keith Ellison, Tim Walz, and Michelle Bachman all say they'll keep the interests of Minnesotans in the forefront as they begin their careers in Congress.

 January 2, 2007 - In two days Democrat Amy Klobuchar will be sworn into the Senate and fellow DFL-er Mark Dayton will return to private life.
 Six years ago Dayton spent nearly $12 million of his own fortune to get elected to the Senate, where he had hoped he could improve life for regular Americans.
 But he leaves Washington frustrated and disappointed.
 MPR's Mark Zdechlik reports on Dayton’s tenure.